Huotes/CommitMaker/README.md

 The phrase 'break a leg' was originally coined by Chuck Norris's co-stars in Walker, Texas Ranger as a good luck charm, indicating that a broken leg might be the worst extent of their injuries.
 This never proved to be the case.

 Chuck Norris can drink an entire gallon of milk in thirty-seven seconds.

+In ancient China there is a legend that one day a child will be born from a dragon, grow to be a man, and vanquish evil from the land.
+That man is not Chuck Norris, because Chuck Norris killed that man.